parmaja/miniedit/readme.md

 ### Features

- * UTF8 encoding
+ * UTF8 encoding, Only UTF8 sorry for that.
  * Search in files
  * Search for file
- * Portable, one executable file
+ * Portable, one executable file.
- * Projects files, each project have special type (PHP/Pascal/...)
+ * Projects files, each project have special type (PHP/Pascal/D...)
  * PHP XDebug
+ * GDB debugging
- * Until now it is very Fast
+ * Until now it is very Fast and very small
  * Tortoise SVN/GIT integrated in Windows

 ###Rules